 - P. Rautenstrauch, A.H.C.
 Vlot, S. Saran, and U. Ohler (2021).
 Intricacies of single-cell multi-omics data integration.
 Trends in Genetics.https://doi.org/10.1016/j.tig.2021.08.012

 - R. Shahan, CW.
 Hsu, T.M.
 Nolan, B.J.
 Cole, I.W.
 Taylor, A.H.C.
 Vlot, P.N.
-Benfey and U. Ohler (2020).
+Benfey, and U. Ohler (2020).
 A single cell Arabidopsis root atlas reveals developmental trajectories in wild type and cell identity mutants. bioRxiv 2020.06.29.178863. https://doi.org/10.1101/2020.06.29.178863

 A.H.C.
-Vlot, S. Maghsudi and U. Ohler (2020).
+Vlot, S. Maghsudi, and U. Ohler (2020).
 SEMITONES: Single-cEll Marker IdentificaTiON by Enrichment Scoring. bioRxiv 2020.11.17.386664.https://doi.org/10.1101/2020.11.17.386664

 A.H.C.
-Vlot, S. Maghsudi and U. Ohler.
-Identification of marker genes and cis-regulatory regions using Single-cEll Marker IdentificaTiON by Enrichment Scoring (SEMITONES).Poster presentation at the 13th annual RECOMB/ISCB Conference on Regulatory & Systems Genomics with DREAM Challenges, 16-19 September 2020.
+Vlot, S. Maghsudi, and U. Ohler.
+Identification of marker genes and cis-regulatory regions using Single-cEll Marker IdentificaTiON by Enrichment Scoring (SEMITONES).
+(Poster presentation), 13th annual RECOMB/ISCB Conference on Regulatory & Systems Genomics with DREAM Challenges, 16-19 September 2020.

 A.H.C.
 Vlot, S. Maghsudi, and U. Ohler.
 Single-cEll Marker IdentificaTiON by Enrichment Scoring.
 (Poster and oral presentation), ISMB/ECCB 2021, Online, 25-30 July 2021.